Fixing Reference (OUP, 2015)

 This book develops an account of aboutness-fixing for thoughts about ordinary objects, and reference-fixing for the singular terms we use to express them.
 Extant discussions of this part of meta-semantics tread a weary path through descriptivist proposals, causalist alternatives, and attempts to combine the most attractive elements of each.
 The account developed here is a new beginning.
 The first part of the book proves a principle which brings out the significance for accounts of aboutness of the fact that justification is truth conducive.
 The remaining chapters use this principle to explain how the relations to objects that enable us to think about them – perceptual attention; understanding of proper names; grasp of descriptions – do their aboutness-fixing and thought-enabling work.

-‘Cognitive Focus’ in Mental Files and Singular Thought (OUP, forthcoming)
+‘Cognitive Focus’ in Mental Files and Singular Thought (OUP, 2020)

 The main body of the paper is a shortish-form presentation of one of the central lines of thought from Fixing Reference, though the paper also contains an alternative to the argument for one of the book’s central principles (a principle that brings out the significance for accounts of aboutness of the fact that justification is truth-conducive).
 The paper also has an appendix which explains why I don’t frame my account of singular thought in terms of the notion of a ‘mental file’.